-I made these Mimolette Stuffed Mushrooms with the Mimolette, and we actually ate these for lunch one day.
-Yep, just stuffed mushrooms for lunch.
-It was magnificent.
+I made these Mimolette Stuffed Mushrooms with grated Mimolette.
 This recipe is about the easiest stuffed mushroom recipe possible.
-And that is because the Mimolette is such a delicious flavorful cheese that the stuffing only needed a minimal number of ingredients: panko, garlic, parsley, and of course—the Mimolette.
+And that is because the Mimolette is such a delicious flavorful cheese that the stuffing only needed a minimal number of ingredients: panko, garlic, parsley, and of course—the Mimolette cheese.
 Scroll down below for the recipe.

 Mimolette Stuffed Mushrooms

 - 1 lb baby bella mushrooms - , cleaned, dried, stems removed

 - 3 oz Mimolette cheese - , shredded (about 1 cup)

 - 2 tablespoons olive oil

 - 1/4 cup fresh parsley leaves - , finely chopped

 - Preheat oven to 375F.
 Spray a large baking pan with olive oil.

 - Prepare the mushroom caps by washing and drying the mushrooms.
 Remove the stems.
 Set aside.

 - In a large bowl, combine the rest of the ingredients and mix well.